The Species on the Edge 2025 Comic!

 Connect to nature and with each other on fortnightly walk with the Stromness Surgery Social Walking ...

 There are so many ways you can get involved with Species on the Edge and support your local species.
 We have a range of volunteering opportunities and events throughout the year – from practical conservation action to nature and wellbeing walks – and we are also able to work with land managers to help them support biodiversity on their land.
-For more information on how you can get involved, get in touch with Sam.
+Find more information on how you can get involved below.
+If you have any further questions, please get in touch with our Orkney People Engagement Officer, Sam.